CAVaccineInventory/airtable-publish/monitoring/README.md

 ## General Shape

-PagerDuty calls Probes hosted on GCF which return success or failure.
+PagerDuty (and Stackdriver) call Probes hosted on GCF which return success or failure.

+## Alerting

+### PagerDuty

+Checks every minute, and pages Vallery if the probe fails on production.

+### Google Cloud Monitoring (Stackdriver)

+Checks every minute, and posts to #operations if the probe fails in either staging or production.

+[stackdriver-to-discord](https://github.com/Courtsite/stackdriver-to-discord) is deployed as a Cloud Function, and receives a [webhook](https://console.cloud.google.com/monitoring/alerting/notifications?project=cavaccineinventory#_0rif_slack-add-button:~:text=Webhooks,ADD%20NEW) from Stackdriver.

 ## Wishlist